Ananya0703/NetCDF_Unpacker/README.md

 ## Support and Contributions

-If you encounter any issues, have suggestions, or would like to contribute to this project, please visit the github repository or reach out to us via mail.
+If you encounter any issues, have suggestions, or would like to contribute to this project, please visit the github repository or feel free to reach out to us via mail.

 -Ananya Giliyal - giliyal.ananya@gmail.com